dwrobel/flatcam/README.md

 =================================================

+24.12.2019

+- edited some icons so they don't contain white background
+- fixed an incorrect usage of object in the app.select_objects() method

 23.12.2019

 - some fixes in the Legacy(2D) graphic mode regarding the possibility of changing the color of the Gerber objects